 Warranty and Return Policies

-BedInABox offers 120 days.
-Some people complain about their requirement of keeping the mattress for at least 60 days before accepting returns.
-Amerisleep offers a 100-day trial.
-Amerisleep and BedInABox offer longer warranties of 20 years.
+BedInABox, Loom & Leaf, and Saatva offer 120 nights.
+Some people complain that BedInABox has a requirement to keep the mattress for at least 60 days before accepting returns.
+Amerisleep offers a 100-night trial.

 The Pros of a Bed in the Box